Interventional Radiology

 About the Program

-All other procedural or surgical fields realized long ago that you need to provide periprocedural services to adequately treat patients, treating the disease itself completely rather than technically performing a procedure someone else asked you to do.
-Thus, we have rethought our IR division recently by building a clinical model where we actively recruit and get referred patients with complex issues, work them up de novo in IR clinic or see them as true inpatient consults in the hospital, create a plan, perform their procedure (or develop an alternative plan), then follow them up as inpatients by rounding daily on them, and finally follow them longitudinally in IR clinic.
+The field of IR has evolved greatly over the past decade.
+IR procedures have replaced many surgeries with incredibly complex minimally invasive solutions.
+As IR advances, the new paradigm for IR is to be a true clinical service.
+Other procedural or surgical fields realized long ago that you need to provide periprocedural services to adequately treat patients, treating the disease itself completely rather than technically performing a procedure that was referred, then asking that referrer to deal with all the care surrounding that procedure.
+Thus, years ago we rethought our IR division by building a clinical model where we actively recruit and get referred patients with complex issues, work them up de novo in IR clinic or see them as true inpatient consults in the hospital, create a customized plan based on their history and physical, imaging, and discussion with the patient, perform their procedure (or develop an alternative plan), follow them up as inpatients by rounding daily on them, and finally follow them longitudinally in IR clinic.

-This paradigm shift has been so eye-opening that many realized the training between diagnostic radiology and IR had to change, for the better.
+That clinical paradigm shift had been so eye-opening that it became obvious the training between diagnostic radiology and IR had to change, for the better.
 The classic pathway of 4 years of Diagnostic Radiology followed by 12 months of IR was not sufficient for training nor was it optimal to create clinically oriented, patient-centered interventional radiologists.
 The plan was to create a new track for trainees interested in pursuing interventional radiology.
-The new track would be a dual certificate in IR and DR to complement both but to have the IR training be more clinical and global.
-On September 11th, 2012, the American Board of Medical Specialties (ABMS), which allows for all board certification, approved a new dual primary certificate in interventional radiology (IR) and diagnostic radiology (DR).
+The new track created was a dual certificate in IR and DR to complement both but to have the IR training be more clinical and holistic.
+On September 11th, 2012, the American Board of Medical Specialties (ABMS), which allows for all board certification, officially approved the new dual primary certificate in interventional radiology (IR) and diagnostic radiology (DR).
 Interventional Radiology (IR) thus officially became the 37th medical specialty in medicine in 2012.

 Curriculum